Kosovo struggles to shake Wild West image among investors

 "I hope this is not the case," Cliff said, adding that British Foreign Secretary William Hague had raised the issue with Kosovo "at the highest level".

-The United States and the European Union have spent an estimated 4 billion euros in stabilizing Kosovo and encouraging good governance and growth since NATO went to war in 1999 to halt the killing and expulsion of civilians by Serbian forces fighting rebels from Kosovo's ethnic Albanian majority.
+The United States and the European Union have spent an estimated 4 billion euros in stabilising Kosovo and encouraging good governance and growth since NATO went to war in 1999 to halt the killing and expulsion of civilians by Serbian forces fighting rebels from Kosovo's ethnic Albanian majority.

 With ethnic tensions subsiding, Western powers formally gave up "supervisory" powers over Kosovo this year.
-But an EU police and justice mission retains some executive authority to investigate cases of organized crime, corruption and war crimes.
+But an EU police and justice mission retains some executive authority to investigate cases of organised crime, corruption and war crimes.